The great guide to the menstrual cycle without taboos

-It's completely normal to feel like you're losing a lot more blood.
-It is for this reason that the use of the menstrual cup is a perfect tool to determine your menstrual flow and realize the amount of blood you lose during a cycle.
+It is completely normal to have the sensation of losing more blood.
+It is for this reason that the use of the menstrual cup is a perfect tool to determine the menstrual flow and realize the amount of blood that is lost during a cycle.

-It is often more abundant the first two days of menstruation, giving way to very red blood.
-Little by little, the color of the blood evolves to give way to blood that is more pink, brown, even black, because the bleeding is lighter.
+It is often more abundant the first two days of menstruation, with very red blood.
+Little by little, the color of the blood evolves to give way to more pink, brown, even black blood, because the bleeding is lighter.

 In the same way, the menstrual flow can be more liquid, with clots or more viscous depending on the woman, but also depending on the moment of her cycle.

-These alterations are totally normal, because many elements can interfere with the menstrual flow:
+????
+These alterations are completely normal, since many elements can interfere with the menstrual flow. :